Culture of Australia: Popular music

+Traditional Australian Calisthenics is a distinctly Australian, competitive performing art and dance-sport that came to prominence during the Victorian gold rush.
+Independent from global bodyweight strength training, the discipline originally arose as a health and fitness initiative for urban populations, incorporating hand-held apparatus like wooden rods and Indian clubs to improve joint flexibility and physical coordination.
+Organized public classes began in the 1880s, and by 1903, the art form was formalized as a competitive stage event at the prestigious Royal South Street Society Eisteddfod in Ballarat.
+The movement gained a strong musical and artistic focus over time, leading to its inclusion in the Victorian state school curriculum during the 1930s before expanding into a nationwide performance sport as instructors migrated across the country.
+Today, Traditional Australian Calisthenics is a team-based stage discipline performed in a synchronized eisteddfod style, fusing elements of dance, ballet, and gymnastics with theatrical storytelling, musical interpretation ("aesthetics"), and synchronized apparatus manipulation.

 Television

 The SBS building in Melbourne's Federation Square.
 SBS is Australia's multicultural broadcaster.

 Experiments with television began in Australia in the 1930s and television was officially launched on 16 September 1956 in Sydney.
 Colour TV arrived in 1975.
 The Logie Awards are the major annual awards for Australian TV.

 While US and British television is popular in Australia, locally produced content has had many successes.
 Successful local product has included Homicide and Division 4 in the late 1960s and early 1970s, Play School and Skippy the Bush Kangaroo in the late 1960s, Matlock Police, The Sullivans, The Young Doctors, Number 96 and The Box in the 1970s, The Flying Doctors, Round the Twist, Prisoner and A Country Practice (1981–1993) in the 1980s, Blue Heelers, Neighbours and Home and Away in the 1980s and 1990s and Summer Heights High and H_{2}O: Just Add Water in the 2000s.
 Since then shows like Packed to the Rafters, SeaChange and Wentworth have continued to help redefine Australian television.
 Many of the shows from the mid-1980s onwards have been exported and have sometimes been even more successful abroad, such as Steve Irwin's The Crocodile Hunter.
 Popular stars of Australian TV have included: the pioneer variety show hosts Graham Kennedy, Bert Newton, Don Lane and Daryl Somers, and contemporary talk show hosts Mike Willesee, Steve Vizard, Ray Martin, Mike Munro, Andrew Denton and Rove McManus.
 Popular international exports include the Bee Gees, Dame Edna Everage, Sir Les Patterson, AC/DC, The Fairies, Clive James, Geoffrey Robertson and The Wiggles.
 Australian Content Standard requires all free-to-air commercial networks to broadcast an annual minimum of 55% Australian content for primary channels and 1460 hours for non-primary channels between 6 a.m. and midnight.